 Historically, the MHESO has had extremely low turnover rates of its staff.
 Many employees have been with the agency for 10 years or more.
-In determining the goals for the 2000-2002 period, this factor has been taken into consideration along with the aging of the workforce and the underutilization in the two protected groups - women and minorities.
+In determining the goals for the 2002-2004 period, this factor has been taken into consideration along with the aging of the workforce and the underutilization in the two protected groups - women and those with disabilities.

-MHESO staff are represented under the following bargaining units:
+MHESO staff are represented under the following bargaining units/compensation plans: